Diabetes

 The body’s cells use glucose as energy.
 Glucose circulates in the blood and is available to all the cells as a source of energy.
 In order to be used for energy, glucose must get inside the cell.
 Insulin allows glucose to pass from the blood into the cell.
 Insulin attaches to receptors on the cell, then glucose can enter the cell.
 Its like a key to a door.
 Insulin is the key, and it must attach to the cell before glucose can get through the door and into the cell.

 Without insulin, glucose can not enter the cell.
 So the cell is “hungry” even though there are high levels of glucose in the blood.
-At this point, the body gets signals to start using fat and protein stores as energy sources.
+At this point, the body receives signals to start using fat and protein stores as energy sources.
 A diabetic animal often eats extra food because it is trying to supply its body with additional energy.
-But the food is not used efficiently, so even though the animal is eating a lot it is still losing weight.
+But the food is not used efficiently, so even though the animal is eating a lot, the pet is still losing weight.

 The body eliminates excess blood glucose by filtering it through the kidneys and passing it into the urine.
 Water must be used to flush excess glucose out of the body.
 This is why you see excessive urine volume in a diabetic.
 Because so much water is being used to flush the excess glucose out of the body, the animal is thirsty and drinks a lot.